Doing the Sale

 Going through the Sale

 We strongly recommend bringing your own cart or wagon to carry your plants.
 There are some shopping carts available at the sale, but they are in constant use.
 If you bring a wagon, please label it somehow so it doesn’t get mixed up with someone else’s; and don’t leave your wagon unattended.
-We love creative carts, but be sure to think about how your cart will function in a crowd.
+We love creative carts, but be sure to think about how your cart will function.
 We can’t allow any sleds, or wagons that are connected together like a train, because they’re hazardous to other shoppers.
 Here are some ideas from your fellow shoppers.

 Finding the Plants You’re Looking for

 In the sale, the catalog numbers are your best means of locating the plants.
 Each category (such as Annuals or Perennials) has a letter to begin its catalog numbers (G for Grasses, H for Herbs).
 Remember — the numbers are assigned alphabetically by the common name we give the plants (for instance, Hollyhock, French, rather than French Hollyhock).
 Plants beginning with U are in Unusual and Rare Plants.

 Plant listings that give the pot size as "bulb" or "bareroot" are located INSIDE on shelves between the Annual and Vegetable sections.

 The Find Plants section of the site is great for searching ahead of time for plants that meet your needs.
 For instance, you can ask it to show you all the native flowers that are no more than 36" tall with yellow flowers that are good for bees and grow in part sun/part shade, or all the pink perennials with interesting foliage.
 Check it out when you're making your list!

 We will restock plants before we open on Saturday morning if they are marked with the truck symbol.